Excellent Realistic (Contemporary) Fiction Books for Kids

 Isaiah Dunn is My Hero by Kelly J. Baptist

-Arief, family, poverty, poetry, the power of writing, and friendship — this is beautiful story will capture your heart with its struggling, heroic main character.
-After Isaiah’s dad dies, his mother stops working and starts drinking too much.
+Grief, family, poverty, poetry, the power of writing, and friendship… After Isaiah’s dad dies, his mother stops working and starts drinking too much.
 The family of three now lives in a smokey motel where Isaiah watches his 4-year-old sister when his mom is passed out.
 He finds strength and inspiration in his father’s journaled stories about Isaiah Dunn Superhero and eventually, begins to write poems again in his own journal…poems that he and a new friend named Angel sell as a business, money he wants to give to his mom for a new place.

 Ghosts by Raina Telgemeier